The Pearl Fishers, Les pêcheurs de perles: Synopsis, Character Map

 Events before the main story

-Later, Nadir goes missing in the forest.
+Later, Nadir disappears in the forest.

 The Pearl Fishers

 The coast of Ceylon, in front of a Hindu temple.
-Pearl fishermen perform a ritual before embarking on their dangerous work.
+Pearl fishermen perform a ritual before starting their dangerous work.
 Zurga is elected chief of the fishermen.
 Then Nadir, who has been missing for several months, appears.
 Zurga and Nadir are happy to see each other again and reaffirm their friendship.
 (Au fond du temple saint)

 When Leila is afraid to stay alone in the temple, High Priestess Nourabad encourages Leila to fulfill her role as a priestess.
 Leila tells Nourabad about helping a refugee as a child and receiving a necklace in return.
 Nourabad leaves.
 Nadir arrives to see Leila.
-He leaves, promising to return the next night, but by the fishermen on his way back.
-Zurga hears the commotion and tries to save Nadir but realizes that Nadir has broken their promise of friendship.
+He leaves, promising to return the next night, but is attacked by the fishermen on his way back.
+Zurga hears the commotion and tries to save Nadir, but realizes that Nadir has broken their promise of friendship.
 As chief, he orders their execution.

 As Zurga regrets his decision, Leila arrives to save Nadir’s life.
 Zurga confesses his love to Leila, but she rejects him.
 As she leaves, she tells one of the fishermen to give the necklace to her mother.
 Nadir overhears the conversation and learns that Leila was once his benefactor.